jakimowb/enmapbox_testmigration2/doc/source/general/glossary.rst

         Additional metadata can be stored like in any other vector layer, e.g. in text and number fields.

-        Using a vector layer with multiple :term:`Spectral Profile` fields, it possible to link different profiles to the same :term:`geographic feature`, e.g. a white reference profile to a field spectrometer profile reccored at the same position.
+        Using a vector layer with multiple :term:`Spectral Profile` fields, it possible to link different profiles to the same :term:`geographic feature`, e.g. a white reference profile to a field spectrometer profile record at the same position.

         A spectral library is a collection of profiles with arbitrary profile- and metadata,